Legal Advice for Compensation Insurance Claims & TPD Payouts

 Guide to workers’ compensation payouts >

-You can be injured in a public place in diverse and varied situations.
+You can make a public liability claim when injured in a public place in diverse and varied situations.
 Owners and operators of public spaces like shopping centres, council-owned properties, body corporates, car parks, rental properties, (and many others) owe a duty of care to keep you safe.
-They typically have public liability insurance to protect them financially if something goes wrong.
-Queensland residents are often harmed in public by:
+They typically have public liability insurance to protect them financially if something goes wrong, including:

 More about public liability claims >